Skip to Content

 How Profit Sharing Works

-Profit sharing and 401(k) plans go hand in hand.
-If you offer a 401(k) plan to your employees, you have the option to allow for a profit sharing provision.
-These provisions are typically set up to be discretionary so that you can decide whether you’d like to make a profit sharing contribution to employees at the end of the fiscal year.
 If you have a particularly good year, you can use some of that profit to make contributions to your employees.
 These contributions only take place after the end of a year so that you have the annual figures to determine what people made and the overall profitability of your business.

 It’s important to note that these payments are not cash bonuses.
-Profit sharing payments are deposited to employees’ individual 401(k) accounts as a separate line item from employee contributions.
+Profit-sharing payments are deposited to employees’ individual 401(k) accounts as a separate line item from employee contributions.
 If an employee doesn’t participate in a 401(k) but is eligible to receive profit sharing, an account is automatically created for that employee.

 How Profit Sharing Benefits Business Owners